deadlydog/PowerShell.GitClean/ReadMe.md

 ## 💬 Description

-GitClean is a cross-platform PowerShell module that provides an `Invoke-GitClean` cmdlet to easily perform a [git clean -xfd](https://git-scm.com/docs/git-clean) on all git repositories under a specified directory in order to free up disk space.
+GitClean is a cross-platform PowerShell module that provides an `Invoke-GitClean` cmdlet (with a `Git-Clean` alias) to easily perform a [git clean -xfd](https://git-scm.com/docs/git-clean) on all git repositories under a specified directory in order to free up disk space.
+Git repositories with untracked files will not be cleaned by default, to avoid losing any work that has not yet been committed.

 ## ❓ Why this exists